AI-IshanBhatt/minfinder/README.md

 ```

 ## Note
-It will be an array of elements which has \__lt__ method implemented, otherwise it will throw TypError.
+It will be an array of elements which has \__lt__ method implemented, otherwise it will throw TypeError.